Forecasters warn of deadly floods and strong tornadoes in parts of the Midwest and South

 Rain totaling up to 15 inches (38 centimeters) was forecast over the next seven days in northeastern Arkansas, the southeast corner of Missouri, western Kentucky and southern parts of Illinois and Indiana, the weather service warned.

-At least one tornado was observed Tuesday night in Kansas, according to the National Weather Service.
+At least one tornado was observed Tuesday night in Kansas, according to the weather service.

 “Take cover now!” the weather service’s office in Wichita warned residents on the social platform X.